couchbase/cbft/DESIGN.md

 ### Limiting Concurrent cbft Backfills

-When a PIndex is assigned to a cbft node, that cbft node will start DCP streams to the KV nodes based on the VBucket's covered by the PIndex.
-Those DCP streams mean backfills.
+When a PIndex is assigned to a cbft node, that cbft node will start DCP streams on the data source KV nodes based on the VBucket's covered by the PIndex.
+Those DCP streams mean backfills on the KV nodes.

-MCP can provide throttling by limiting the number of concurrent PIndex reassigments.
+MCP can provide KV backfill throttling by limiting the number of concurrent PIndex reassigments.
 A simple policy for MCP would be that MCP ensures that a cbft node only concurrently builds up a max of N new PIndexes, where N could have a default of 1.

 From the KV engine's point of view, that simple policy could still mean more than 1 backfill at a time, though, so if tighter throttling